StructLab/CCSTMS-Data-Model/README.md

 - **DM Docs**: Contains documentation specific to various data model categories within the project.
 - **DM Files**: Contains JSON files for each data model component, providing structured data representations.
 - **Ontology**: CCSTMS RDF and TTL files representing the extended ERA vocabulary "ontology".
-- **Schemas**: Coming Soon --> Schemas in XSD and JSON formats for validating and structuring the data models.
+- **Schemas**: Schemas in XSD and JSON formats for validating and structuring the data models.

 ## Getting Started